Trials and Errors in Academic Streetwear

 Now, so far so good, isn’t it?
 One problem, though, as one of our fans pointed out, is the fact that the group who have both an academic education AND a keen interest in the movers and shakers in their particular fields might be quite narrow.

 Most educated persons, especially those who graduated years ago, can hardly remember the themes and concepts referred to in the prints, or so goes the allegation.

 Well, there might be some truth in this!
-There are many ways to address our core group, and the choices we have made have perhaps not been the best ones.
-Perhaps we have been too restrictive in our design choices.
+There are many ways to address our core group, and the choices we have made are naturally always disputable.

 The first option would require a massive investment in inventory, whereas the latter option would risk our designs becoming meaningless.
 Or what do you think about slogans such as Philosophy Power or Anthropology Rocks?